An Adaptively Inexact Method for Bilevel Learning Using Primal-Dual Style Differentiation: Numerical Experiments

 \subsection{Learning the Discretization of Total Variation}

 In the work of~\cite{condat2017discrete}, the need for a new discretization for the total variation was identified.
 The aim was to enforce common pixel grid locations of the employed vector fields which in turn promotes rotational invariance that is not granted with the standard discretization.
 This was later extended to a general (consistent) setting using learnable interpolation filters for the total variation and its second-order extension~\cite{AntoninChambolle2021,bogensperger2023learned}.
-This is treated in the setting of standard linear inverse problems, where an image $x\in\mathbb{R}^{M\times N}$ is sought to be reconstructed.
-As usual, we are given a corrupted observation $u$ and the inverse problem is governed by a $\mu_g$-strongly convex data fidelity term $g(x,u)$ with a linear operator $A$.
+This is treated in the setting of standard linear inverse problems, where an image $x\in\mathbb{R}^{M\times N}$ is sought to be reconstructed. \rv[final]{In this experiment, we consider the task of image denoising.
+Given a noisy observation $u$, we consider the 1-strongly convex $L^2$ data fidelity $\tfrac{1}{2}\|x-u\|^2_2$.}

 Following~\cite{condat2017discrete,AntoninChambolle2021}, which suggests to take the constraint on the interpolated dual variable $Ky$ instead of the dual variable $y$.
 The dual form of total variation can be represented as: